-Wisconsin has a central repository of criminal and arrest records, which they allow the general public access to.
+WI has a central repository of arrest and criminal records, which they allow the general public access to.
 All law enforcement agencies feed their records into the system so it’s complete with arrests, convictions, incarcerations, court documents, sentences, parole, and probations.
 The files are maintained based on fingerprint data.
-Private citizens have the legal right to request a copy of someone’s criminal and arrest records.
+Private citizens have the legal right to request a copy of a Wisconsin arrest record and criminal record.
 The state provides this service for no charge.

 Yes.
-Wisconsin honors the Freedom of Information Act by allowing the general public access to arrest records for the state.
+WI honors the Freedom of Information Act by allowing the general public access to arrest records for the state.
 They keep a massive database of records updated by local law enforcement daily through the natural course of doing business.
-They do not charge for requests, but the requests must be processed via fingerprints for exact matches.
+They do not charge for criminal history requests, but the requests must be processed via fingerprints for exact matches.

 |Black or African American||65%|

 |Offenders w/ reported race||3,562|

 Wisconsin arrest records will show details about the arrest such as where it occurred, the date of arrest, what agency arrested them, the charges filed, the arresting officer’s information, if any vehicles were involved and the booking details.
 Additionally, general profile information for the person arrested with name, mugshot, age, address, gender, height, weight, and more will also be on there.
 Typically, a report will also show other warrant and booking details including fingerprints as well as other police and criminal records associated with this person.
 At the same time, court records related to any arrests, fines, convictions, and sentencing will also be included.

 The crime rate has increased over the past decade in Wisconsin, going from 14,210 crimes in 2006 to 16,580 by 22% higher than it was back in 2006.
 The largest percentage of violent crimes falls into the Aggravated Assault category, with Revised Rape being the least popular crime in the state.